What You Can Do With Your Old Breast Pump?

-- Keep it as a backup for emergencies in case your current pump breaks down.
+- Keep it as a backup for emergencies if your current pump breaks down.

-- Give it away to someone who could use one (if it’s still working) or who could benefit from a used one (if yours is broken).
+- Give it away to someone who could use one (if it’s still working) or benefit from a used one (if yours is broken).

 - If there’s anything left of the parts that might be useful, like tubing or bottoms, consider donating them to a local women’s shelter so they can use them in their childcare program.